 The 20 new inspectors bring backgrounds in psychology, workers compensation, anti-bullying, youth mentoring, and trauma-informed practice.
 They are joined by five psychosocial investigators and a new Psychosocial Advisory Service staffed by seven specialists delivering up to 25,000 consultations per year.

 This represents a 12 per cent increase to SafeWork NSW's active inspectors, backed by $127.7 million over four years to SafeWork NSW and part of the broader $344 million Workplace Mental Health package.
 These inspectors carry the authority to issue on-the-spot fines, respond to psychosocial incidents, and conduct proactive compliance visits.
-SafeWork NSW already conducts hundreds of proactive psychosocial visits each year.
-That number is about to increase significantly.

 What the regulatory framework now requires

 The WHS Regulation 2025, which commenced on 22 August 2025, explicitly requires PCBUs to manage psychosocial hazards using the hierarchy of control measures under sections 55C and 55D.
-This is a deliberate departure from the model WHS Regulation, which excluded the hierarchy of controls from psychosocial risk management.
-New South Wales chose to go further.
+That means organisations must start with higher-order controls before relying on training or individual coping strategies.

 What inspectors will ask for

 A psychosocial hazard register that links identified hazards to specific controls.
 Not a generic risk register with "psychosocial" added as a line item.
-A structured record that identifies which of the psychosocial hazard categories in the Code of Practice are present, where they concentrate, and what controls have been applied to each.

 Worker consultation records.
 SafeWork NSW has published specific guidance on what inspectors look for in consultation evidence.
 An annual engagement survey does not meet this requirement.
-Inspectors expect evidence that workers were consulted about psychosocial hazards specifically, that their input informed control measures, and that they were advised of actions taken.

 What "ready" looks like versus what "not ready" looks like

 An organisation that is not ready has a wellbeing policy in a shared drive, an annual engagement survey, access to an EAP, and a vague memory of a consultant running a workshop two years ago.
-There is no hazard register.
-There is no evidence of hierarchy-based controls.
-Worker consultation on psychosocial hazards has not happened or cannot be documented.
-When the inspector asks for evidence of ongoing review, there is silence.

 The gap most organisations have right now

+Most organisations in New South Wales do not have the documentation, processes, or evidence that these inspectors will ask for.
 The inspectors deployed on 14 March are trained to see the difference between an organisation that has built a psychosocial compliance system and one that has assembled a collection of wellbeing initiatives and called it done.

 That difference is now visible, measurable, and enforceable.

 Disclaimer: This article provides general information on psychosocial compliance in Australian workplaces.
 It does not constitute legal advice.
-Organisations should consult qualified professionals for advice specific to their circumstances.
-Data cited is sourced from Safe Work Australia, SIRA, SafeWork NSW, and referenced publications as of the date of publication.